Functional Equation for p-adic Rankin-Selberg L-functions: Functional equation for the three variable geometric -adic -function

-Let $\f=\sum_{n=1}^{\infty}a_n(\f)q^n$ denote a Coleman family which new of tame level $N_f$ and nebentype $\omega^k$, which is defined over some affinoid neighborhood $\mathscr{X}$ in the weight space and whose weight $k$ specialization is $f^\alpha$.
+Let $\f=\sum_{n=1}^{\infty}a_n(\f)q^n$ denote a Coleman family which is new of tame level $N_f$ and nebentype $\omega^k$.
+We suppose that $\f$ is defined over some affinoid neighborhood $\mathscr{X}$ in the weight space and its weight $k$ specialization is $f^\alpha$.
 Note that we retain our hypothesis that $\varepsilon_f=\mathbb{1}$, so that the prime-to-$p$ part of the nebentype of $\f$ is trivial and the conjugate Coleman family $\f^D$ (whose defining property is given as in Lemma 3.4 of \cite{loefflerERL}) coincides with $\f$.
-(In principle, the assumption on the nebentype could be lifted if one relied on the full version of the functional equation for Rankin-Selberg $L$-series, rather than its simplified form in Theorem~\ref{thm:complexfunctionalequation}.
-But we do not do that here for simplicity.)